machinetranslate/machinetranslate.org/iamt.md

 description: International Association for Machine Translation
 ---

-The International Associaton for Machine Translation was founded in 1992.
+The International Association for Machine Translation was founded in 1992.

 The mission of IAMT is:
 > Bring together users, developers and researchers of automated translation technology.